 Our brains love to organise things that are “alike” together, giving us a sort of “compass” to understanding others.
 Once we group these characters or archetypes together, it gives us a shared meaning and understanding of each other.
-So, knowing what your brand character or archetype is, is really important.
+So, knowing what your brand character or archetype is, is really important (find yours here).
 Especially when making decisions on what customer experiences you should invest in – and which ones you take a hard pass on.

 According to psychologist Carl Jung, 12 archetypes or character’s have served as a compass to understand human behaviour and are imprinted psychologically in each of us.